Exclusive - Paris attacker may have had accomplice on journey through Balkans

 Any security lapses are also a potential embarrassment for the countries Mohammad passed through, but authorities say the influx of migrants in recent months has made it almost impossible for them to keep out would-be attackers.

-(This version of the story corrects date of ferry departure in eighth paragraph, changes source)

-(Additional reporting by Renee Maltezou and Sylvia Aloisi in Athens, Matt Robinson in Belgrade, Ivana Sekularac in Presevo, Serbia, Marton Dunai in Budapest, Igor Ilic in Zagreb, Kole Casule in Skopje, Francois Murphy in Vienna and john Irish in Paris, Writing by Timothy Heritage; editing by David Stamp)
+(Additional reporting by Renee Maltezou and Sylvia Aloisi in Athens, Matt Robinson in Belgrade, Ivana Sekularac in Presevo, Serbia, Marton Dunai in Budapest, Igor Ilic in Zagreb, Kole Casule in Skopje, Francois Murphy in Vienna, John Irish in Paris and Mark Hosenball in New York, Writing by Timothy Heritage, editing by David Stamp and Pravin Char)